Last updated on August 17, 2026

 “Mana source” was a card type for spells that added mana to your pool, but only Dark Ritual and Culling the Weak were printed with it.
 Mana abilities from this brief era between Mirage and Sixth Edition were printed with the added text “play this ability as a mana source,” like on the original Mirage printings of Marble Diamond and the rest of its cycle.

-A good card to highlight these changes is Llanowar Elves, one of Magic’s most reprinted cards.
+Llanowar Elves highlights these changes across its many reprints.
 When it was printed in Alpha and all the way through its printing in Fourth Edition it had some variation of “play this ability as an interrupt.”
 Its printing in Fifth Edition changed this to “play this ability as a mana source,” and its Sixth Edition printing removed that.
-This stayed the same for almost twenty years, until its Dominaria version removed the text “to your mana pool” so the card just says “Tap: Add ” now.
+This stayed the same for almost 20 years, until its Dominaria version removed the text “to your mana pool” so the card just says “Tap: Add ” now.

 Is a Mana Ability an Activated Ability?